-Andreas Kasis is a Research Fellow at KIOS Research and Innovation Center of Excellence in the University of Cyprus.
+Andreas Kasis is a Research Lecturer at the KIOS Research and Innovation Center of Excellence in the University of Cyprus.
 He received the B.A. degree (first class) in electrical and information sciences and the M.Eng. degree (distinction) in information and computer engineering from Robinson College, University of Cambridge, in 2013.
 He then pursued a Ph.D. degree at the University of Cambridge, funded by the EPSRC and CHESS scholarships.
 He successfully defended his thesis, with title ‘Distributed schemes for stability and optimality in power networks’, in 2017.
 Following his PhD, he worked as a Research Associate with the Control Group, University of Cambridge until October 2019.
 In 2020, he was awarded a Marie Skłodowska-Curie Actions (MSCA) individual fellowship for research on power systems.

 His research interests focus on the analysis, control, optimization, and security of complex, cyber-physical, and networked systems with main applications on smart power grids.